vic-zhong/AC3.2-MidtermElements/README.md

     Na(11) 22.9897
     ```

-* Tapping a cell segue's to a detail view that shows a larger image and all collected
+* Tapping a cell segues to a detail view that:
-  data fields.
+    * sets the title to the ```name``` of the element
+    * shows the larger image
+    * and the following data:
+        * symbol
+        * number
+        * weight
+        * melting point
+        * boiling point

-* There is a button on the detail page that allows you to select this element as your favorite.
-The
+    * has a button that, when pressed, selects this element as your favorite.
+This
-    favorite is written to the server via a POST.
+    should be implemented by a POST to the ```favorites``` endpoint.

+* Extra credit
+    1. Try to include as much of the data as you can in the detail
+    1. Try to format the detail view as much like an individual element on a traditional periodic table as you can.
+Refer to http://sciencenotes.org/wp-content/uploads/2013/06/PeriodicTable-NoBackground2.png if necessary. **Be sure to still include
+    the image, melting and boiling points, which are part of the basic requirements.** In fact, to meet the
+    basic requirements and both of these extra credits I'd recommend generating the traditional representation and then
+    just putting the extra info outside of it.

 ## Endpoints